-1. Follow the instructions on the packaging to hydrate the water beads.
+Step 1.
+Follow the instructions on the packaging to hydrate the red water beads.
 Go ahead and put them (and the water) into your plastic tub / sensory table to soak.
 Our package instructions indicated that once you add the water, it takes 10 hours for them to fully hydrate.

 STEP 2.
 Cut the craft foam into small pieces to create your platelets.

-3. Put the “platelets” and several ping pong balls in your plastic tub of blood.
+STEP 3.
+Put the “platelets” and several ping pong balls in your plastic tub of blood.

 STEP 4.
-Let your kids explore for a while and then tell them the parts of blood:
+Let your kids explore the “blood” for a while and then talk with them about the parts of blood:

 Red water beads = Red Blood Cells (that carry oxygen)